StanfordAHA/garnet/tapeout_16/README.md

 golden databases currently reside in the ARM machine directory /sim/steveri/garnet/tapeout_16/synth/ref

+# Backend scripts: "One-button" automatic flow / local

-To run Garnet flow locally, you must be on the arm7 machine.
+To run Garnet flow locally, you must be in a cloned garnet repo on the arm7 machine.
 Then

-* Clone the garnet repo and navigate to directory garnet/tapeout_16
+* Navigate to subdirectory `tapeout_16`
-* Type "bin/build_local.sh --help" and follow the directions
+* Type `bin/build_local.sh --help` and follow the directions
-* build_local will do most of its work in subdir

-`garnet/tapeout_16/synth`; in particular the top-level physical design will take place in `garnet/tapeout_16/synth/GarnetSOC_pad_frame/`.
+* build_local will do most of its work in subdir `garnet/tapeout_16/synth`.
+In particular, the top-level physical design will take place in `garnet/tapeout_16/synth/GarnetSOC_pad_frame/`.
 See `/sim/steveri/garnet/tapeout_16/synth` for multiple examples of past runs.
-* Note, because of how backups work on the arm7 machine, please don't run physical design in your home directory; instead you should have a non-backed-up `/sim/$USER` place to play...
+* Because of how backups work on the arm7 machine, please don't run physical design in your home directory; instead you should have a non-backed-up `/sim/$USER` place to play...

+This is what the build_local help looks like currently:

 ```
 % bin/build_local.sh --help